 This one degree in no way affects the position of the Creator in which He has stated that He does not hold women dearer to him than men, or vice versa.
 Rather it is simply a way of partitioning responsibilities in a household of two adults: someone must make the final decision on daily matters.
 As will be shown below in a section on a different misconception, though the final decision rests with the husband, it is through mutual consultation that decisions are best reached at.

-four wives, they are also commanded to meet the preconditions of being able to financially support them.
+While men are allowed to marry up to four wives, they are also commanded to meet the preconditions of being able to financially support them.
 They must also deal with each wife justly and fairly with respect to marital and economic obligations.
 Allah says in the Qur'an (translation),

 If ye fear that ye shall not be able to deal justly with the orphans, Marry women of your choice, Two or three or four; but if ye fear that ye shall not be able to deal justly (with them), then only one, or (a captive) that your right hands possess, that will be more suitable, to prevent you from doing injustice.[4:3]